Mandela United Football Club

-The Mandela United Football Club was a South African controversial group associated with Winnie Madikizela-Mandela in the late 1980s in Soweto.
+The Mandela United Football Club was a South African controversial anti-apartheid group associated with Winnie Madikizela-Mandela in the late 1980s in Soweto.
 Though presented as a youth football team, the group functioned as a militant enforcement unit under Madikizela-Mandela’s influence, engaging in acts of violence, intimidation and killings of suspected police informers.

-Led by Jerry Richardson, the team became infamous for its involvement in kidnappings, assaults, and extrajudicial executions, drawing scrutiny from the Truth and Reconciliation Commission (TRC) after the fall of apartheid.
+Led by Jerry Richardson as "coach", the team became infamous for its involvement in kidnappings, assaults, and extrajudicial executions, drawing scrutiny from the Truth and Reconciliation Commission (TRC) after the fall of apartheid.

 Formation and activities

 The club was established around 1986 during a period of escalating anti-apartheid resistance in South Africa.
-Its members, mostly young men from Soweto, acted as bodyguards and enforcers for Winnie Madikizela-Mandela, an internationally known woman for her relation to Nelson Mandela who was a senior female figure in the African National Congress (ANC).
+Its members, mostly young men from Soweto, acted as bodyguards and enforcers for Winnie Madikizela-Mandela, an internationally known woman and wife of Nelson Mandela who was also a senior figure in the African National Congress (ANC).
 Though nominally a football club, its role extended far beyond sports, as members engaged in vigilantism against suspected informers and political opponents.

 One of the key figures in the team was Jerry Richardson, who was the club’s "coach."

-In later testimony, he admitted to multiple killings and revealed that he had secretly worked as a police informant for the apartheid government, clandestinely directing police to leads.
+In later testimony, he admitted to multiple killings and revealed that he had secretly worked as a police informant for the apartheid government, clandestinely directing police to leads and then accusing others of having done that which led to their murders.